How to Get a Ferry from Vancouver to Victoria: Prices + 2025 Schedules

 In all, the journey takes around 4 hours.

-It takes you from Vancouver’s Pacific Central Station to Victoria’s Capital City Station, right next to the iconic Fairmont Empress Hotel.
+It takes you from Vancouver’s Pacific Central Station to Victoria’s Capital City Station, right next to the iconic Fairmont Empress Hotel – home of the famous Afternoon Tea at the Empress.

-Here’s all you have to do to book the ferry from Vancouver to Victoria by bus:
+Here’s all you have to do to book the ferry from Vancouver to Victoria:

-- Purchase your Vancouver to Victoria bus tickets online in advance
+- Purchase your Vancouver to Victoria package online in advance

 - Head to bay 8 at Pacific Central Station and scan your smartphone ticket